-In Azerbaijan, Rauf attended medical school and music school for piano and vocal performance.
-He has performed before world leaders and at venues such as the Bolshoi Theatre in Moscow and the United Nations Educational, Scientific and Cultural Organization (UNESCO) headquarters in Paris.
+Prior to his legal studies, Rauf interned at the Canadian Civil Liberties Association, FCJ Refugee Centre, and the Mosaic Institute.
+As a singer, he has performed before world leaders and at venues like the Bolshoi Theatre in Moscow and the United Nations Educational, Scientific and Cultural Organization (UNESCO) headquarters in Paris.